 2) Developing novel molecular tools to assess environmental effects on population genetics and physiological trait variation in locally abundant non-model taxa, especially in response to urbanization.

 Assistant Professor of Physics and Math

 BS, Physics, University of California, Irvine

 AA, Physics and Math, Cerritos Community College

-Ms. Keqi is an experimental physicist, focused in the area of condensed matter physics and material science.
+Dr. Keqi is an experimental physicist, focused in the area of condensed matter physics and material science.
 She completed most of her research at Lawrence Berkley national laboratory, studying diluted magnetic semiconductors with X-ray Photoemission Spectroscopy.
-She has also attended several experiments at other national laboratories around the world and participated experiments that study various materials used in spintronic.
+She has also attended several experiments at other national laboratories around the world and participated in experiments that study various materials used in spintronic.

-Ms. Keqi has been teaching lower division physics classes for 8 years both at University of California, Davis and at Sacramento State University.
+Dr. Keqi has been teaching lower division physics classes for 8 years both at University of California, Davis and at Sacramento State University.
 She enjoys teaching as much as research and loves to show her students how much fun physics can be.

 Cassandra Perryman, PhD

 PhD in Psychology, University of Queensland

 BA in Psychology, California State University, Sacramento